Carl Cort: Leicester City

-Marbella
+Later career

 On 30 January 2008, Cort joined Spanish club UD Marbella, who were then playing in the Segunda División B.

-Norwich City

 Cort returned to England when he signed for Norwich City on 9 December 2008 until the end of the 2008–09 season.
 He made his debut for Norwich against Reading at the Madejski Stadium and scored his first goal for the club in a 3–3 draw at Wolves on 3 February 2009.
 This was his first league goal since March 2006, when he netted for Wolves in a Championship fixture at Hull City.
 Following Norwich's relegation to League One Cort left the club after having his contract terminated by mutual consent.

-Brentford

 After leaving Norwich, Cort went on trial with Wycombe Wanderers but was not offered a contract.
 He later went on to sign for Brentford on a five-month deal, which was then extended to the end of the season.
 He scored his first goal for Brentford against Swindon Town on 3 October 2009 and added another 5 goals making it 6 goals in 26 appearances.
 In June 2010, Cort signed a new one-year contract at Brentford, but was later released in January 2011.

-AFC Wimbledon

 Cort had been training with the AFC Wimbledon reserve/development squad.
 It was reported that he had scored in an appearance for the reserve team towards the end of October 2011.

-Tampa Bay Rowdies

 On 10 August 2012, Tampa Bay Rowdies announced they had signed Cort.

 Personal life

 He is the elder brother of fellow professional footballer Leon Cort, and the younger brother of non-League footballer Wayne Cort.
-He is also the half-brother of Chelsea midfielder Ruben Loftus-Cheek.
+He is also the half-brother of AC Milan midfielder Ruben Loftus-Cheek.